 Scholarships for Graduate Students

-Scholarships for Disadvantaged Students (San Juan) – This program provides funds to assist Psy.D. in Clinical Psychology students from disadvantaged backgrounds and does not require repayment.
+Scholarships for Disadvantaged Students SDS (San Juan) - This program provides funds to assist Ph.D in Clinical Psychology students from disadvantaged backgrounds and does not require repayment.
 The scholarship is funded by the Health Resources and Services Administration of the U.S. Department of Health and Human Services.
 Funds are awarded each academic year.
-To be eligible, you must be a Puerto Rican citizen or eligible non-citizen, be enrolled full-time in the Psy.D program, meet specified criteria, demonstrate need, and maintain satisfactory academic progress.
-Applications must be requested at the AU Financial Aid Office.
+To be eligible, you must be a U.S. citizen or eligible non-citizen, be enrolled full-time in the Ph.D program, meet specified criteria, demonstrate need, and maintain satisfactory academic progress.
+Applications must be requested at the Financial Aid Office.